ugurkorkmaz/adapter-go/README.md

-# adapter-go
+# @ugurkorkmaz/sveltekit-go

-SvelteKit golang adapter
+SvelteKit apps that generates a standalone go server.